Chart Color Schemes

 Employment drivers in Yea are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Yea has a skilled workforce with an unemployment rate of 4.9%.
-As of September 2025, it had 2,063 residents employed, with an unemployment rate of 1.1% higher than Rest of Vic.'s rate of 3.8%.
+Yea has a skilled workforce with an unemployment rate of 4.9% as of September 2025.
+The construction sector is particularly prominent.
+There are 2,063 employed residents, with an unemployment rate of 1.1% higher than the Rest of Vic.'s rate of 3.8%.

 Frequently Asked Questions - Employment